-13.3.3 The beneficiary then take over the amount of cities for which the original owners are unable to pay their taxes.
+13.3.2 The player with the most unit points in stock (A.S.T. order breaks ties) is the beneficiary of the tax revolt and chooses which cities revolt and replaces them with his own cities.
+He may take over only that number of cities for which the original owners are unable to pay their taxes.
 If the beneficiary does not have enough cities in stock to take over all cities in revolt, the player with the next largest number of unit points in stock takes over the remainder and so on, until all cities in revolt have been replaced.
 The new owners do not pay the unpaid taxes.

-13.3.4 In the rare case where no player can take over remaining revolting cities, they are eliminated instead.
+13.3.3 In the rare case where no player can take over remaining revolting cities, they are eliminated instead.

-13.3.5 Cities belonging to players holding Democracy (30.13) are never subject to tax revolts.
+13.3.4 Cities belonging to players who hold Democracy (30.13) are never subject to tax revolts.